jocall3/modern_treasury_payouts/README.md

 # Building a production-ready payout process with the Modern Treasury API

-This is an example of how to create a a simple payout system with the the Modern Treasury API.
+This is an example of how to create a simple payout system with the the Modern Treasury API.

 The features are: